arram-phd/portfolio/Plaque_assay.rst

 .. figure:: images/Plaque_assay/well5_merge.PNG

-    Mammary epithelial cells (blue) stained with an antibody recognizing HMGB1 (green).
-9 x 9 stiched image of 20X images captured on a Nikon Ti-2 eclipse fluorescence microscope by Ilechukwu Agu
+    Mammary epithelial cells stained with Hoechst (blue) and an antibody recognizing HMGB1 (green).
+9 x 9 stitched image of 20X images captured on a Nikon Ti-2 eclipse fluorescence microscope by Ilechukwu Agu

-During paracine signaling, cells send receive ligands that trigger gene expression responses.
+During paracrine signaling, cells send and receive ligands that trigger gene expression responses.
 As a result, cells express proteins in groups or "clusters" where nearby cells express a certain protein, while others do not.

-Quantification of these clusters tranditionally require manual identification and drawing of the outlines for each cluster.
-This is a time intensitve method and requires painstaking effort by the researhcer.
+Quantification of these clusters traditionally require manual identification and drawing of the outlines for each cluster.
+This is a time intensive method and requires painstaking effort by the researcher.

-This script automatically counts the number of clusters in an image and quantifies characteriss of each cluster using image processing techqniques described below.
+This script automatically counts the number of clusters in an image and quantifies characteristics of each cluster using image processing techqniques described below.
 This includes the number of cells in each cluster, area and location of each cluster.
 Furthermore, it quantifies the intensity of protein expression in each cluster.